A WHITEPAPER FROM ONSHIFT

 Rising Labor Costs In A More Competitive Market

 Due to a nearly full-employment economy and rising wages in several states, labor cost is a top issue facing senior care providers.
 While this phenomenon varies by market, with states like California and New York moving toward a $15-per-hour minimum wage, it’s largely affecting every part of the hiring process from recruiting to retention.
 It’s also hitting the bottom line.
-“From 2008 to about 2014, we experienced relatively low wage growth and we were able to hold total costs about the same (<3%) while still slowly growing revenue per resident or per unit, ahead of those costs,” Hyatt says.
-“Just in the last few years it seems like I take a few phone calls every month from a community needing an additional dollar here or there to be more wage competitive.
-Obviously, we challenge their assumptions and work collaboratively to come to a fruitful solution, but it seems to be more so than ever.”
-Senior care companies aren’t just competing with other players in the field for employees; they’re fighting retailers and restaurants to find the best hourly workers available.
+“From 2008 to about 2014, we experienced relatively low wage growth and we were able to hold total costs about the same (<3%) while still slowly growing revenue per resident or unit, ahead of those costs,” hyatt says. “just in the last few years it seems like i take a phone calls every month from community needing an additional dollar here there to be more wage competitive. obviously, we challenge their assumptions and work collaboratively come fruitful solution, but so than ever.” senior care companies aren’t just competing with other players field for employees; they’re fighting retailers restaurants find best hourly workers available.